Universal-Team/db/docs/_ds/nintellivision.md

   <li>The DS-Lite/Phat gets a 15% improvement in sound quality and many of the classic
   games now run without frameskip.</li>

+  <li>Fix for B-17 Bomber so it doesn''t flash the screen when in Pilot/Gun view.</li>

   <li>With the many updates, the config format changed and will be wiped back to defaults
   - sorry!</li>